AarushiPandey10/hello-world/README.md

 # hello-world
 Hi Fellas !
-I am excited for this new platform that we are going to explore this semester.
+I am excited for this new platform that we all are going to explore this semester.